Skip to main content

 For over fifty years, ASAO has served to connect scholars from across the globe and to further knowledge of the Pacific.
 Our annual meeting has played a role in the origin of several important pieces of Pacific scholarship, including Epeli Hau‘ofa's essay "Our Sea of Islands" and Marshall Sahlins's "Historical Metaphors and Mythical Realities".

 ASAO also publishes a newsletter three times per year, with useful information such as annual officer reports, meeting session reports, and community updates.
+Our social media accounts (see links at the bottom of the page) share ongoing news and events.